pulp/pulpcore/docs/user/guides/create-domains.md

     orphaned content.

+!!! note
+    The AWS access key must be authorized to perform the `s3:ListBucket` and `s3:PutObject` operations.

 !!! warning
     Changing the `storage-class` or `storage-settings` of an in-use domain is dangerous and can result in a broken domain.